 Export Health Certification Hub

-“We can now finally offer our customers a one-stop shop for health certifications.
+“We can now finally offer our customers a one-stop shop for health certification.
 There are two benefits for customers choosing this option.
-One is that we have environmental health officials onsite who perform the certification at the seafood’s point of departure as of 1 January, 2021.
-The second is that we’ve managed to come to an agreement with the government that means that rather having to produce one certificate per consignment – a load can consist of 15 to 30 consignments, at 80 pounds per document – the requirement is now a maximum of two health certificates per load, one per product type,” says Larkhall Export Operations Manager Steve Cranston.
+One is that we have environmental health officials onsite who perform the health certification process at the point of departure as of 1 January 2021.
+The second is that we have managed to come to an agreement with government regarding shipping multiple consignments.
+This means, rather than producing one certificate per consignment which can be extremely costly, we can now group multiple consignments onto the one certificate which allows DFDS to split the cost of certification across our customers, providing a saving to our customers and a cost-effective way to export." says Scotland’s Export Operations Manager David Cranston

 Larkhall is the first depot with this status.
 It means that customers can continue to send small consignments and everyone pays a rate per kilo.
 The reduced number of Export Health Certificates also simplifies procedures on the receiving end, as there will be less paperwork for customs officials to process.
 We now have an optimal setup in place to keep moving all our customers goods out of Larkhall post-Brexit, at a competitive rate.

 As of 1 January 2021, cargo moving between the UK and the EU will have to undergo Customs formalities and border control.
 Here is an overview of people, systems and processes we have in place to help customers with their Customs needs.

 Our personalised supply chain solutions are designed not only to meet the demands of your own sector, but the needs of your particular business.
 Learn why a diverse range of industries – from automotive and chemicals to forest products and seafood – rely on DFDS every day.